Birch: benefits, dosage, contraindications

 Médicaments

-Anyone taking diuretic medication must discuss the potential use of birch with their doctor.
+Anyone taking a diuretic medication should discuss with their doctor the potential use of birch.

-The bark contains betuloside and monotropitoside (heterosides), which release methyl salicylate upon hydrolysis, which, like aspirin, is analgesic, anti-inflammatory, and diuretic.
-The cumulative use of aspirin and birch is therefore not recommended.
+The bark contains betuloside and monotropitoside (heterosides), which, by hydrolysis, release methyl salicylate, which, like aspirin, is analgesic, anti-inflammatory and diuretic.
+Combined use of aspirin and birch is therefore not recommended.

 Precautions